Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The adhesive residue from double sided tape can be difficult to remove.
 When trying an array of products always test on a small inconspicuous area to make sure they don't mar the finish.
 This is a guide about removing double sided tape from a wood floor.

 This is a guide about removing tape residue from microfiber upholstery.
 Tape residue can be difficult to remove from microfiber, especially microfiber furniture.
-Here are a few tips to try, if you have tape residue that you can't get rid of.

 This is a guide about removing double-sided tape from ceramic tile.
 Double-sided tape residue can be hard to remove.
 Here are some tips for removing double-sided tape from ceramic tile.